BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   this mod, all their shields have turned into real shields, which start regenerating immediately, which will probably make Loader-heavy areas much more difficult than ordinarily.
+* Weapon and Shields ordinarily found in treasure chests have been replaced with the main ammo/money/eridium pool, rather than removed outright, because otherwise the probabilities of getting grenade mods, COMs, and relics would be greatly buffed.

 Compatibility
 -------------